bentoml/BentoML/docs/source/scale-with-bentocloud/deployment/manage-deployments.rst

         # No change to unspecified parameters
       )

 You can also update Deployment configurations using a separate file (only add the fields you want to change in the file).
-This is useful when you have multiple BentoML :doc:`/guides/services` in a Deployment.
+This is useful when you have multiple BentoML :doc:`Services </build-with-bentoml/services>` in a Deployment.

 .. tab-set::